leduyquang753/Splegg/README.md

 # Splegg
 A simple Splegg game

 Hello everyone!
 Welcome to my Splegg plugin!
-Now this project is currently at zero and I will store every future data here.
+Now this project is under heavy development and every data is being saved here.

 This is my current checklist:
    - [ ] Create the core of the plugin: Splegg guns